Two examples: AI generation on card created, and update a field when a card moves to a phase

 - Query:

-pipe(id: "PIPE_ID") { start_form_fields { label internal_id } phases { fields { label internal_id } } }
+pipe(id: "PIPE_ID") { start_form_fields { label internal_id } phases { fields { label internal_id } } } - The

-from the response becomes yourfield_address
+internal_idfrom the response becomes yourfield_address

 Structure ID: Unique Identifiers

-Each expression within a condition must have a unique structure_id
+Each expression within a condition must have a unique structure_id:

 - Start from 0 and increment: 0, 1, 2, 3...